adamlemmo/deloitte-test/README.md

 >  Note:- A Word document has been created of this document with nicer formatting, go here:-  [deloitte-adamlemmo-2017-02-22-readme.doc](docs/deloitte-adamlemmo-2017-02-22-readme.doc) (although this readme will be more up to date).

-##A description of the files included:-
+##Description of the files included

 | File name and path       | Description           |
 |:------------- |:-------------|